Department of Petroleum Engineering and Applied Geophysics, NTNU: International

 The department states that it intends to be strongly focused on the international profile with a friendly multi-cultural atmosphere.
 From the very beginning the international atmosphere existed at IPT in the form of teachers, researchers and students from various countries.
-IPT has been actively cooperating with countries like Angola, Aserbadjan, Australia, Austria, Bangladesh, Brazil, Canada, France, Germany, Italy, Iran, Mozambique, Netherlands, Russia, Spain, USA, Venezuela; altogether more than 50 countries.
+IPT has been actively cooperating with countries like Angola, Aserbadjan, Australia, Austria, Bangladesh, Brazil, Canada, France, Germany, Italy, Iran, Mozambique, Netherlands, Russia, Spain, United States, Venezuela; altogether more than 50 countries.
 There are two 2-years international programs leading to Master's degrees, one in Petroleum Engineering and one in Petroleum Geoscience.
 Exchange students may take shorter term education within this program.
 In addition Ph.D-positions are open to qualified international candidates.
 These positions also constitute the basis for international research cooperation.
 Professors have individual scientific cooperation with various foreign institutions.
 The funding comes from Norwegian agencies SIU (NORAD, QUOTA), EnPe (NORAD, QUOTA), The Research Council of Norway, oil companies Statoil, Total, BP, and NTNU Scholarships; also from European Programs (Erasmus, Marie Curie, TIME, Socrates) and others.
 IPT cultivates personal international contacts as originators of new collaboration.
 Graduated Ph.D.s represent a particular bridging potential for new joint research.